Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***I have finally joined a company, as a full-time employee.
 And that too on a work profile, that I actually want to learn & pursure in long-term.***</sub>

 <sub>I'm happy & proud of myself that I somehow managed to take really courageous, wise & right career decisions at those high deciding moments (that too multiple times).
-I still remember, leaving a job was never a small ans easy thing for me.
+I still remember, leaving a job was never a small and easy thing for me.
 But I never regretted and with lots of help, just kept doing the work.</sub>

 <sub>I'm feeling **extremely blessed to have really awesome mentors**.
 I just can't thank them enough, in my words.
 My whole life has changed into a better one, just because they were there at the right times in my life, to show me the right things.
 God bless them all with all the happiness, health & all the good things they wish for!</sub>